linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 23.07.2024 (announcement Web4)
+- Diving into the digital deep end! 🌊 Our new project, Supply Chain 4.0, is exploring the integration of Web4 into supply chains.
+How do you think Web4 will transform logistics?
+Share your insights and join the conversation! 🔄🔗 #SupplyChain40 #Web4Logistics #DigitalDive

+### 23.07.2024 (announcement Web4)
+- Web4 is not just a trend, it’s a revolution! 🌪️ With projects like Creators 4.0 and Free Media 4.0, we’re not just equipped, we’re empowered! 🛠️ What project would you enhance with Web4?
+Share your innovative ideas! #Creators40 #FreeMedia40 #Web4Wave

+### 23.07.2024 (announcement Web4)
+- Ready to shape the future with us? 🚀 We’re shifting gears to 100% focus on Web4!
+What’s your vision for this new digital horizon?
+Share your ideas, dreams, and predictions!
+Let’s co-create the web of tomorrow. 🌐💡 #Web4 #Innovation #TechTalk

 ### 22.07.2024 (announcement Web4)
 - Picture this: One system, multiple tenants, endless possibilities! 🌐🔄 We're diving deep into Multi Tenancy for Web4 and we want YOUR input!
 How do you envision using it?
 Drop your thoughts below! 🚀💡 #Web4 #MultiTenancy #InnovateWithUs